kenatiod/MUT/UMU Text Only.md

 And Bassam, the young cognitive scientist and engineer - his mind a careful balance of technical rigor and creative vision as he architects the next breakthrough in artificial general intelligence.

-Together, this dynamic duo has been tasked with leading a team on an ambitious endeavor: developing CASPAR, a conversational AI assistant that can engage in natural dialogue with a level of understanding and reasoning that approaches human-level cognition.
+Together, this dynamic duo has been tasked with leading a team on an ambitious endeavor: developing the Cognitive Artificial Semantic Processor for Advanced Reasoning (CASPAR), a conversational AI assistant that can engage in natural dialogue with a level of understanding and reasoning that approaches human-level cognition.

 As you enter the lab, the air hums with the whir of servers and the back-and-forth banter of Anh and Bassam fiercely debating the nature of machine comprehension.
 Holographic "dry-erase" boards are covered with equations, network diagrams, and philosophical queries.
 Prototype robots in various states of disassembly line the shelves.